 With a Legal & General Lifetime Mortgage, will I still own my home?

 Yes.
-With our Lifetime Mortgage, the property stays in your name and the loan is secured against your home.
+With our Lifetime Mortgages, the property stays in your name and the loan is secured against your home.
 Unless you choose to repay it early, a lifetime mortgage is only repaid when your property is sold.
 This usually happens when the last surviving borrower dies, or moves out of the home and into long-term care.

-If you decide you want to repay the loan early, outside the terms of our Optional Partial Repayment feature, you may need to pay an Early Repayment Charge which could be substantial.
+If you decide you want to repay the loan early, outside the terms of our Optional Partial Repayment feature, you may need to pay an early repayment charge which could be substantial.

 With a Legal & General Lifetime Mortgage, can I move home?